 Just like in the Instagram Story feature, you’ll have the ability to add a ‘link’ button, and have the swipe up link feature, although you don’t need to be verified nor have 10,000 followers to use it.
 Just add the link into your caption and away you go; although the process is a little bit more long-winded than the others.

 Since you’re putting your link in your IGTV caption, you’ll need to create your IG TV content, then add the link into the caption.
 Now people can either access your link through your IGTV content, or you can then share a link in your Story to your IGTV content, and then they’ll be able to tap the link from here.

-Remember to make your caption obviously clickable with the text you choose to have there, such as a sentence along the lines of ‘Download your template spreadsheet today’ or ‘Check out our latest sale offers here’, so your audience knows to click here and see what you’ve got.
+Remember to make your caption obviously clickable with the text you choose to have there, such as a sentence along the lines of ‘Download your template spreadsheet today’ or ‘Check out our latest sale offers here’, so your audience knows how to make a link clickable in the Instagram story and see what you’ve got.